jouellnyc/UART/esp32_rs422/README.md

 - Same as [simple uart](https://github.com/jouellnyc/UART/tree/main/esp32_simple)

 ## Notes
+Here are more details in terms of the why I did it this way:
 - [Reddit Post on the Confusiion](https://www.reddit.com/r/embedded/comments/1cuo52g/comment/l4qclpu/?context=3)

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify the content as needed, such as adding installation instructions, code examples, or any other relevant information for your project.